For sale direct from the owners!

 The artist’s studio has a northern wall that is predominantly glass to make it light and it has double doors opening onto the internal courtyard.
 It also has a double sink so is the perfect space for a variety of art interests including painting and pottery.

-There is a door at the rear of the house from the home office that leads out through a side gate into the countryside.
+There is a door at the rear of the house from the home office that leads out through a side gate into the countryside, down to the Guadiamar river.

 The house comes with 4 good size bedrooms each benefitting from wardrobe space, 2 bathrooms and a generous living room with feature fireplace and kitchen/dining room.